Literacy is vital to a child’s scholastic success, yet in Brown County, 38% of our lower income students are not reading at grade level in 3rd grade.

 So what can be done to change that statistic?
 Last year over 5,000 disadvantaged children living in Brown County were given new books through the Give-A-Kid-A-Book Campaign coordinated by the Friends of Brown County Library.
 Your donation of a new book will make a difference this holiday season!

 Did you know donations are accepted all year long?

 Donations of new, unwrapped books for babies, children, or teens to age 18 can be dropped off at any Brown County Library at any time.
 Just let us know they are for Give-A-Kid-A-Book!
 Help every child discover the joy of receiving one’s very own book.

-Watch the new Public Service Announcement featuring Packer wives, Molly Crosby, Monica Goode and Jessica McCarthy (airing on WBAY-TV2):
+Watch the new Public Service Announcement featuring Packer wives, Molly Crosby, Natalie Montgomery and Aiyda Cobb (airing on WBAY-TV2).

 Donate NEW, unwrapped, unmarked books that are fun for babies, children or young adults up to age 18 by December 10.
 New, unwrapped books can be brought to any Brown County Library, Nicolet National Bank, The Reader’s Loft, Barnes & Noble, and several other locations throughout the county – just look for a Give-A-Kid-A-Book donation box!

 Donate money and the library will shop for you!
 Make checks payable to “Friends of BCL, GAKAB” and mail it to 515 Pine Street, Green Bay, WI 54301.
 Download a donation form.